Fundamental Constitutional Right For a Person to Dispose of Property By Will

 - In Lee v.
 Payne, 38 Fla.L.W.
 D1969, (Fla.
 2nd DCA Sept.
 18, 2013), the Decedent’s fiancé sought to admit to probate Mr. Payne’s Colorado holographic will.
 A holographic will is a will in testament that has been entirely handwritten and signed by the Testator.
 Normally, a will must be signed by witnesses attesting to the validity of the Testator’s signature and intent, but in many jurisdictions, like Colorado, holographic wills that have not been witnessed are treated equally to witnessed wills and need only to meet minimal requirements in order to be probated.
 Such was the case with Mr. Payne’s will and the fiancé sought to admit the holographic will (which was valid in Colorado but not in Florida) to a Florida probate court.

-Florida law requires wills to be signed by the Testator and two witnesses.
-There was no dispute that the Decedent, Mr. Payne, signed his will without attesting witnesses.
-But, under Colorado law, his will was admitted to probate there because a holographic will that is not signed by at least two witnesses are notarized is valid if “the signature and material portions of the document are in the Testator’s handwriting.”
+In the example above, there was no dispute that the Decedent, Mr. Payne, signed his will without attesting witnesses.
+But, under Colorado law, his will was admitted to probate there because a holographic will that is not signed by at least two witnesses but notarized is valid if “the signature and material portions of the document are in the Testator’s handwriting.”

 The Florida court, however, refused to give full faith and credit to the Colorado order admitting the will to probate because the Florida Probate Code does not recognize holographic wills even if they are valid in the state where executed.

 With these and a variety of other reasons, the Second District Court of Appeals has certified the following question of great public importance to the Supreme Court: